cs544-wisc/f23/p5/README.md

 ```

-#### Q5: how many loan applications has the bank "University of Wisconsin Credit Union" received in year 2020 in this dataset?
+#### Q5: how many loan applications has the bank "University of Wisconsin Credit Union" received in 2020 in this dataset?

 Use an `INNER JOIN` between `banks` (`banks.lei_2020`) and `loans` (`loans.lei`) to answer this
 question.  `lei` in `loans` lets you identify the bank.
 Filter on